mevdschee/php-crud-api/README.md

 ### Create

-You can easily add a record using the POST method (see rfc1738).
+You can easily add a record using the POST method (x-www-form-urlencoded, see rfc1738).
 The call returns the "last insert id".

 ```
 POST http://localhost/api.php/categories